jckuri/DeepRL-Continuous-Control/Report.md

 ![Plot of rewards (training)](/images/plot-of-rewards-training.png)

 After training, the saved model was loaded and tested for 20 episodes.
 Here are the results of such testing.
 You can see that, on average, the scores are greater than 30.
-In the graph, the blue lines connect the scores in each episode.

 ```
 Episode 1	Score: 38.63